Kingfrankbob/ChristmasAdvent/README.md

 ### Day 22
 #### Only Part 2 tho...
 My solution is Brad Wilsons, as listed Below.
 He manually entered the data.
 I myself attempted that but to no avail.
 Good luck to everyone!!!
+### Days 23, 24
+#### I do not have the time to work on them!
+I decided that I since I need to finish day 17 and 25 I am going to stop my work on these, and use Brad Wilsons solutions, again link to his repo below.

 ## Credits
 Brad Wilson and his repo have been a great help: https://github.com/bradwilson/advent-2022/blob/main/day13/Program.cs (I have not used his in most of them!)